rezasfl/CreditWorks/README.md

 # CreditWorks
 A simple user interface for managing vehicles.

 This project is written in C# and targeted for .Net7 and uses simple entity framework to set up the required tables and data.
+Fluxor is used as the state management for this app.
+You can find more about Fluxor (Flux/Redux pattern for Blazor) [here](https://github.com/mrpmorris/Fluxor/).

 # Getting started